 I had managed to save a few photos of me as a kid.
 I found that while I was searching for people that may have photos of me had passed away or the photos had been lost, damaged, or even destroyed.
-In any case as a kid I really didn’t focus on getting photos of the tasks and projects we did.
-How ever there are some leisure photos that were taken to remember the good times.
+In any case, as a kid, I really didn’t focus on getting photos of the tasks and projects we did.
+In our world today, it is believed if there is no photo it never happened. very unfortunate for many people in my generation.
+However, there are some leisure photos that were taken to remember the good times.
 I will try to keep this page updated as much as possible so I can keep the way I grew up alive and pass the word along to you.

 This is a photo of part of the house and some of the property we lived on from the time I was 3 to the time I was 11.
 This is looking at the house from Holson Valley road.
 I really miss this place and I have some great memories there.
 The lessons I learned while we lived there I will carry for the rest of my life.
 This is my beginning.
 We didn’t have much. we raised rabbits for meat, chickens for eggs and meat, goats for milk, and we also had a huge garden that we planted.
 We would preserve the harvest for coming hard times when the creek would rise and trap us there.
 During these times we would rely on the food we had preserved and the fish we would catch to get us through.